swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ## Motivation

 The partial application of methods and other first-class uses of functions have a few rough edges when combined with concurrency.

 For example, today you can create a function-value representing an actor's method by writing an expression that only accesses (but does not call) a method using one of its instances.
-More precisely, this access is referred to as a "partial application" of a method to one of its (curried) arguments, the object instance.
-One can think of `StatefulTransformer.transform`'s type signature as being `(isolated StatefulTransformer) -> ((Data) -> Data)` to support partial applications:
+More precisely, this access is referred to as a "partial application" of a method to one of its (curried) arguments, the object instance:

 ```swift
 typealias Data = Int